 - Employees with post-secondary degrees tend to feel more secure and valued at their place of work — especially if their company helped them earn that degree.
 This leads to improved retention, and may turn employees into passionate brand ambassadors for the organization.
 Additionally, the Bureau of Labor Statistics reports that the unemployment rate for those with a bachelor’s degree in 2020 was 1.8 percent less than that among high school graduates.

-- Providing access to learning and education shows prospective job candidates that your organization values its employees and is committed to their professional development.
+- Providing access to learning and education shows prospective job candidates that your organization values its employees and is committed to their long-term professional development.
 This can be a powerful tool for attracting qualified talent who are eager to learn and grow with your organization.

-The challenges of tuition reimbursement
+The challenges of employee tuition reimbursement

 While tuition reimbursement programs are meant to provide employees with an opportunity to pursue higher education and garner high interest, they often have low employee awareness and participation rates.